THE STORY OF CABEL T-B RECORDING

 Overall, this is arguably the funniest

-Cabel T-B recording of the entire first 30 (classics collection) recordings.
+Cabel T-B recording of the entire first 30 (Classics Collection) recordings.

 It again reminded me of "Double Deca" in terms of this recording being